There are a number of practical steps you can take to protect your roof against leaks this winter season.

 - Mold growth around the vents, gaps, and seams in the attic

 If you get your roof inspected during the rainy season, you may notice water leaking from wood, insulation, and vent areas.
 It is always important to maintain a properly vented attic.
 This helps to maintain the roofing shingles and extend the lifespan of your roof.
 An attic inspection a few months prior to the winter is essential for proper roofing maintenance.

 Ice Dam Prevention

 Accumulation of ice dams on the roof is a leading cause of many roofing problems during the winter season.
 As snowfall starts, ice dams build up on your roof.
-If you don’t clean the ice dams regularly, it may cause problem in the drainage of rain water.
+If you don’t clean the ice dams regularly, it may cause a problem in the drainage of rainwater.
 Even though shingle roofs are generally water resistant, the water trapped in the ice dams for a long time can still cause damage to the shingles of your roof.
 This may eventually result in a leaking roof.
 One way to prevent ice dams is by ensuring proper ventilation in your attic.
 Ideally, the temperature of your attic should be the same as the temperature of the exterior, and other parts of your roof.
 Moreover, you should ensure proper insulation between the rafters.